nmfs-opensci/nmfs-jhub/README.md

 2. Make a PAT on GitHub

 3. Head back to the JupyterHub and do a push.
 It'll ask for your username and password.
 After that it will remember.

+## What a JupyterHub

+Read about why cloud compute environments are great.
+This one is the same as the SnowEx Hackweek one except that it also has RStudio server: https://snowex-2022.hackweek.io/preliminary/jupyterhub.html